Sobhangh/IDP-Z3/docs/zettlr/merge case.GuiLines and .assignments.md

 Currently:
 * GuiLines: vocabulary.terms + [[subtences]]
-* Assignments: subtences + given
+* Assignments: vocabulary.terms + subtences + given

 Problems:
 * is_visible must be determine up-front
     * propage creates new Assignment → visible info is lost, unless it is copied
 * GuiLines used in inferences

 TODO:
+- [ ] Assignments are (expr → value) where value can be of any type (not just boolean)
+- [ ] do not create new Assignments in propagate, update them !
-* Assignment() create with visible
+- [ ] Assignment() create with visible

 #refactoring